 Risks of potential breach may be monitored through engagement to obtain additional assurance.
-Issuers determined by the Investment Manager to be in serious breach of OECD Guidelines for Multinational Enterprises or UN Guiding Principles on Business and Human Rights are recognized as doing significant harm and are therefore rendered non-eligible.
+Issuers determined by the Investment Manager to be in serious breach of OECD Guidelines for Multinational Enterprises or UN Guiding

 For use-of proceeds bonds, if an alert concerning the non-respect of human rights is detected during the review of the issuance, the bond will be automatically excluded from the investment universe.
 Issuer's exposure to controversies are also taken into account to ensure that there is no violation to the UN Global Compact, regardless of whether these are linked to the underlying green and/or social projects financed.